Home

 This will give us the vertical distance to the closest non-transparent pixel that is above the current pixel.

-Note that we also need to take care of first pixel independently.
+Note that we also need to take care of the first pixel independently.

 if (!isTransparent(x, 0)) {